 I could respect them as intelligent individuals, and they could respect me as someone who “gets” them.

 Most importantly, I could figure out concrete and practical ways to get their hands playing the piano.

 ...I'm here to tell you, ALL of that is possible.

-Introducing Unfazed: the 8-week online course designed to help you supercharge your teaching so you can feel CONFIDENT taking on any student with special needs.
+Introducing Unfazed: the online course that gives you the proven strategies you need to feel CONFIDENT taking on any student with Disabilities.

 What's inside the course?

 - Lifetime access to the Unfazed online course: video training modules, PDF downloads, curriculum, lists of my go-to favorite sensory-friendly studio and teaching tools, supplemental and “off the bench” activities for both online and in-person lessons ($599 value)